 Jowell Global Ltd. (NASDAQ: JWEL) Expands Scope of its Logistics and Distribution Cooperation with ZTO Express Inc. (NYSE: ZTO) to Promote Business Development in International Markets

-/EIN News/ -- SHANGHAI, Nov.
-11, 2022 (GLOBE NEWSWIRE) -- Jowell Global Ltd. (“JWEL” or the “Company”) (NASDAQ: JWEL), one of the leading cosmetics, health and nutritional supplements, and household products e-commerce platforms in China, reported today that it has expanded its cooperation with ZTO Express (NYSE: ZTO), one of the leading express delivery companies in China in terms of parcel volume.
+SHANGHAI, Nov.
+11, 2022 (GLOBE NEWSWIRE) -- Jowell Global Ltd. ("JWEL" or the "Company") JWEL, one of the leading cosmetics, health and nutritional supplements, and household products e-commerce platforms in China, reported today that it has expanded its cooperation with ZTO Express ZTO, one of the leading express delivery companies in China in terms of parcel volume.

 In November, 2022, JWEL and ZTO reached a customized warehouse distribution integration agreement which covers all logistic services for the Company, from warehousing management, express parcel distribution, express parcel packaging and express delivery, to be provided by ZTO Express.